Set up development environment

 Tasks

-The devcontainer comes with some useful tasks to help you with development, you can start these tasks by opening the command palette with Shift
+The dev container comes with some useful tasks to help you with development.
+You can run these tasks by opening the Command Palette with Shift

 +Command